eni6ma/Fundamental-Cryptography/Flow.md

             c15["Refers to the circuit of claim 3"] end
         subgraph "Specification"
-            c16["The pseudo-random generator and XOR array of the dummy circuit match the word width in bits of the pre-mix subcircuit"] end
+            c16["The pseudo-random generator and XOR array match the word width in bits"] end
         c15 --> c16
     end